 “Youth with disabilities are the most vulnerable defendants in our criminal justice system.
 They also make up the vast majority of the youth in that system.
 In re Gault’s holding that minors have, at the very least, the same level of due process rights as adult defendants is crucial to protecting the rights of kids with disabilities.” – Matt Herr, Attorney and Policy Analyst, Disability Rights NC

 “Important as they are, it is not the resulting constitutional rights for juveniles that is so inspiring about In re Gault.
 It is the courage to oppose an unjust rule of law and the perseverance to successfully navigate through the maze of legal appeals to the highest court in the land to achieve the just result that is so impressive.” – Judge Lawrence Fine, 21st Judicial District, Forsyth County

-In re Gault Explained: A Four Part Series
+In re Gault Explained: A Five Part Series

 Juvenile Defender Eric Zogry and UNC Professor LaToya Powell explore the history and the rights guaranteed to children as a result of In re Gault in this five-part series.
 In these pieces they detail the juvenile’s right to counsel, right to notice, and right to confrontation.

 Raise the Age in North Carolina